phplucidframe/phplucidframe/README.md

 - Rename it as **phplucidframe**.
 - Open your terminal or command line and CD to your project root, and then run `php lucidframe secret:generate`.
 For more about the PHPLucidFrame console, read [the documentation section "The LucidFrame Console"](http://www.phplucidframe.com/download/doc/latest).
 - Check `http://localhost/phplucidframe` in your browser.

-- (Optional, but recommended) Copy `/inc/tpl/head.php` to `/app/inc/tpl/head.php` if you want to update it.
+**Note:**

-**Note:** If you have your own project folder name other than **phplucidframe** in your development environment, you have to change the value of `baseURL` in `/inc/parameter/development.php` in accordance with your project name.
+- If you have your own project folder name other than `phplucidframe` in your development environment, you have to change the value of `baseURL` in `/inc/parameter/development.php` in accordance with your project name.
+- If you use a virtual host for your project, you have to leave an empty string for the value of `baseURL` in `/inc/parameter/development.php`.

 ## Alternate Installation with Composer